jwbear/jwbear.github.io/README.md

 3) Go to "File" -> "Load" and select the local version of watson_tone_project.sbx
 4) Go to "More Blocks" -> Shift key + "Load Experimental Extension" and select local watson.js file

+To Load the Lego Extension for Lego/ EV3, this : http://kaspesla.github.io/ev3_scratch/
+1) Select "More Blocks"-> "Add An Extension" -> "Lego .."
+2) Both Extensions should be loaded.

 You may be asked for credential the first time you use the Watson extension block, please email me for a username and password for service credentials for Watson Tone Analyzer if you do not already have one on your Bluemix acct.